ZJUDBlab/InterCellDB/tutorials/Basic-steps.md

 plan("sequential")  # close the parallel processes
 ```

 Then, we perform the full network analysis using the previously customized genes and interactions with 4 parallel processes.
-The one-tailed statistical test is performed with p-value < 0.05.
+The one-tailed statistical test is performed with *p*-value < 0.05.

 ```R
 plan("multiprocess", workers = 4)